brian-a-moore/tech-demo-chance-game/README.md

 This is a simple yet engaging game I created during my leisure time.
 It's not designed to showcase any specific skill, but it's built using Vite, React, Typescript, and Tailwind.
 I also composed the music for it.

+## Run the Game

+In the root directory, run the following:
+- `npm install` to install the dependencies
+- `npm run dev` to start the application

 ## How to Play

 "What Will You Risk?" is a game purely based on chance and your willingness to take risks.
 In each round, you're presented with cards ranging from two to twenty.
 Each card holds a random value within a certain range, determined by the difficulty level.
 A card could also contain a bomb.
 If you click on a bomb, your game ends, and you retain 50% of your current score.
 If you click on a value, that value is added to your current score.
 If there's a "Bonus", your score is multiplied by the bonus.
 Each round, there is a 50% chance you get a bonus and the bonus will be a random value within a range that increases with the difficulty.